 As Charleston divorce lawyers, we’re often asked what happens if a parent fails to make their child support payments.
 In this article, we’ll examine some of the penalties for failure to pay support, what happens if a parent crosses state lines to avoid payment, what to do if you run into financial difficulties that cause to a parent to fall behind on support, and whether a parent still has visitation rights if they are behind on support.

-The Consequences of Failing to Pay Child Support
+The Consequences of Failing to Pay Child Support in South Carolina

 The consequences can be very severe if you don’t make your court-ordered child support payments as scheduled.
 Some of the penalties for nonpayment of child support include: